Ernesto is now a hurricane after bringing "significant flooding" to Puerto Rico and Virgin Islands

 "On the forecast track," the Miami-based hurricane center said in its latest update, "the center of Ernesto will continue to move away from Puerto Rico today, move across the western Atlantic during the next few days, and approach Bermuda Friday and Saturday."

-A tropical storm warning is in effect for the U.S. and British Virgin Islands and Puerto Rico and its islands of Vieques and Culebra.
-The previous hurricane watch for the BVI has been discontinued, and forecasters said that Bermuda should monitor the storm's progress and that a hurricane watch may be needed for the island later on Wednesday.
+The tropical storm warnings that were in effect for the U.S. and British Virgin Islands and Puerto Rico and its islands of Vieques and Culebra earlier in the day have been discontinued, as has the hurricane watch for the BVI.
+Forecasters said that Bermuda should monitor the storm's progress and that a hurricane watch may be needed for the island later on Wednesday.

 CBS News senior weather and climate producer David Parkinson said Wednesday that even though Ernesto is dozens of miles away from Puerto Rico, its back end "is still hammering the island with torrential downpours."